kolesnikova-dev/portfolio-react/README.md

 ## Conclusion
 Thank you for reviewing the documentation for my portfolio website.
-This documentation will be updated regularly as new features are added and improvements are made.
+This documentation will be upaddingated regularly as new features are added and improvements are made.
 If you have any questions or need further assistance, feel free to reach out.